brendamrdz/week2-course1-java-oop/README.md

 <br>
 <img src="https://github.com/brendamrdz/week2-course5-java-oop/blob/main/super-this.PNG?raw=true" alt="alt text" width="30%" height="auto">

-- #### Polimorfismo
+- #### Polymorphism
 Consists of overriding some methods of the class from which our subclasses inherit to assign different behaviors.
 - Methods marked as final or static cannot be overwritten.
 - In addition to the superclass methods, it is also possible to redefine the behavior of the methods that "inherit" all our objects, as well as .toString, hashCode, finalize, notify, etc.
 ## Modularity
 Modularity consists of dividing our program into different modules so that they can be joined or separated without breaking between them or losing any functionality.
 Modularity in Object-Oriented Programming helps us to:
-- Modularity
 - Reuse
 - Avoid collapses
 - Maintainable